isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 application.
 Particularly note:

 - "Migration Path" has no default and must be set before first use.
-- "Temporary Files Storage" defaults to a subdirectory of the server's temporary files location (typically "/tmp" on Linux), but you may want to change this.
+- "Logs and Temporary File Path" defaults to a subdirectory of the server's temporary files location (typically "/tmp" on Linux), but you may want to change this.
 As stated in the Installation document, this location should be synchronized between servers if the application runs on multiple servers in a cluster.